gc134/PyG/README.rst

 extrapolate usual germination parameters.
 The variations of these parameters between groups (genotypes, conditions, treatments...) are then represented.
-The last part of PyG is dedicated to a simple statistical analysis to further select the most interesting parameters and better characterize the variations of germination aspects.
+The last part of PyG is dedicated to a simple statistical analysis to further select the most interesting parameters and better characterize the variations of germination aspects